How Do ATV Tracks Work? And How Well Do They Perform?

 Drive sprocket, connected directly to the ATVs wheel hub.

 On the bottom part of the track frame, you’ll find a row of idler wheels that allows the track to turn freely.
-On earlier models, these were known to be a weak link.
+In earlier models, these were known as weak links.

 Tatou 4S Camso ATV rear belt

-Over the years, however, they have been improved with stronger bearings, rubberized wheels and built using strong materials that can withstand quite a bit of beating without breaking.
+Over the years, however, they have been improved with more robust bearings and rubberized wheels and built using rugged materials that can withstand quite the beating without breaking.

-Installing a track kit is actually pretty straightforward but does take some time compared to installing tires.
+Installing a track kit is pretty straightforward but more time-consuming than installing tires.
 If you know how to change a wheel, you should be able to install tracks.

-The first time you install them, you should expect to use a couple of hours, unless you run into any fitting issues.
+You should expect to use a couple of hours the first time you install them unless you have any fitting issues.
 But if you leave the installation kit on the bike when you switch back to tires, installing the tracks again will be much faster.

-The manufacturers claim that the installation time is similar to installing tires after the initial installation.
-But from our experience should set aside a good hour to get the job done.
+The manufacturers claim that the installation time is similar to installing tires as you get used to the installation process.
+But from my experience, you should set aside a good hour for the job.

 So how well do ATV tracks work?
 A set of ATV tracks will outperform any ATV tire in almost any technical riding situation.
 But on the flat, smooth areas, they lack the speed to keep up with the tires.